Paradox Access Solutions: History

 Paradox Access Solutions was founded in 2004 by Marc Breault, who holds six patents relating to roadway construction.
 In 2012, the company formed an engineering firm to provide geotechnical engineering expertise.

-In the aftermath of the 2016 Fort McMurray wildfire, the company assisted with road restoration into affected communities, creating 40km of temporary roads in a little over one week.
+In the aftermath of the 2016 Fort McMurray wildfire, the company assisted with road restoration in affected communities, creating 40 km of temporary roads in a little over one week.
 Paradox also donated used mats (see description in Products and Services below) to regional nature trail construction groups to aid in trail stabilization and sustainability.

-In 2018, the company began work to restore the Hudson Bay Railway to Churchill, Manitoba, which was washed out by floods in May, 2017.
+In 2018, the company began work to restore the Hudson Bay Railway to Churchill, Manitoba, which was washed out by floods in May 2017.
 Paradox provided railbed restoration while Cando Rail repaired the rails.

 Products and Services

 The company is a provider of wood, rubber and composite mats (often called rig mats or swamp mats), intended to provide stable, if temporary, roadways for industrial applications, such as in oil and natural gas, pipeline access, mining, and utility corridors.
-The mats are placed in the spring when the ground thaws and removed later in the year when the ground re-freezes, providing extended access to industrial sites in locations where traditional access construction methods are ill suited, due to location, cost or sensitive environmental conditions.
-These mats may also be used in aviation, rail transport and paved or unpaved public or private road surfaces applications.
+The mats are placed in the spring when the ground thaws and removed later in the year when the ground re-freezes, providing extended access to industrial sites in locations where traditional access construction methods are ill-suited, due to location, cost or sensitive environmental conditions.
+These mats may also be used in aviation, rail transport and paved or unpaved public or private road surface applications.